josh-collinsworth/sveltekit-blog-starter/README.md

 ## Site navigation menus

-To add or remove pages from the site's navigation menu (in both the header and footer), edit the `MainNav.svelte` file inside `src/lib/components`. (_I recommend using the included `NavItem` component as shown for best results; it automatically handles highlighting the current page, visually and accessibly._)
+To add or remove pages from the site's navigation menu (in both the header and footer), edit the `navItems` array in `src/lib/config.js`.
+Items there will be automatically added to the main menu in the header and footer, and the mobile nav menu.
+They'll also have proper classes and ARIA attributes to show when they're the current page.

 ## Colors and Fonts